 Reveillark Control: 55%

 This match-up is heavily dependent on the Reveillark Control pilot.
 If he/she is a very strong player who is 100% familiar with our deck, the match-up is in their favor.
 Luckily everyone knows that we’re supposed to save our Path to Exile for Reveillark, right?
-The best advice I can give for this match would be to mulligan any hand that won’t get you ahead early.
-If you don’t put them on their heels early, you’ll be on yours soon.
+The best advice I can give for this match would be to mulligan any hand that won’t get us ahead early.
+If we don’t put them on their heels early, we’ll be on ours soon.

 One of my teammates plays PlanesRazer as heavily as I play Green White Tokens, so we clash often.
-The keys to victory are: A.) Don’t over-extend your lands (5 is fine), B.) Keep a Path and a Plains ready for Realm Razer, and C.) Know which Planeswalkers to kill (Sarkhan Vol) and which to ignore (Elspeth, Knight-Errant).
+The keys to victory are: A.) Don’t over-extend our lands (5 is fine), B.) Keep a Path to Exile and a Plains ready for Realm Razer once they get close to enough mana, and C.) Know which Planeswalkers to kill (Sarkhan Vol kills us in three turns) and which to ignore (Elspeth, Knight-Errant).

-Also note that when lands come back into play from a Realm Razing they come back tapped, so Path the Realm Razer at the end of his/her turn and not as soon as you draw it.
+Also note that when lands come back into play from a Realm Razing they come back tapped, so Path the Realm Razer at the end of their turn.

 Doran Rock / Dark Bant: 40%

-On any decent draw for them, they can turn 1 ramp, turn 2 Thoughtsieze + Tidehollow Sculler or Doran, the Siegetower.
+On any decent draw for them, they can turn 1 ramp, turn 2 (Thoughtseize + Tidehollow Sculler) or Doran, the Siege Tower.
 Either sucks for us, since the only removal we generally use is Path to Exile.
 The disruption is tough to deal with and they have answers for nearly everything we have, including Maelstrom Pulse, Nameless Inversion (for the escorts), Path to Exile, big gnarly creatures, and Zealous Persecution in the sideboard.
-Find a way to use your Windbrisks and Planeswalkers effectively and don’t take too big of a hit early.
+Find a way to use our Windbrisks and Planeswalkers effectively and don’t take too big of a hit early.

-4-Color Doran tends to swing in for big numbers early, so if u can stay in double digit life until turn 4 and hold some board position you can probably pull it out.
+4-Color Doran tends to swing in for big numbers early, so if u can stay in double digit life until turn 4 and hold some board position we can probably pull it out.

 Sideboard vs. Doran: Celestial Purge, Runed Halo, max out Path to Exiles, Wrath of Gods and/or Martial Coups.